What are the best compound exercises for legs?

 One of the most effective, complex, functional and compound exercises for legs with no doubts are those performed on free weights.
 You will need barbells, dumbbells, kettlebells, med ball and fitness box.

 Why free weights are better than machines?

-The reason is simple.
-Machines isolate individual muscle movements and are much less functional.
-Legs exercises with a barbell or kettlebells also give a greater range of motion.
+What’s the reason for free weights to be better than machines?
+The reason is simple, machines isolate individual muscle movements and are much less functional.
+Legs exercises with free weights like barbell, dumbbells or kettlebells give a greater range of motion.
 Training on machines could be easier for beginners, however, those who spend some time to learn the correct techniques of working on free weights will certainly appreciate strength training with their use.
 We strongly recommend training with free weights.

 What are compound exercises?

 Compound exercises are movements that involve large muscle parts, several joints and additionally the muscles stabilizing the torso.
 Such training offers numerous benefits, builds large groups of muscles, accelerates fat burning, strengthens joints, reduces stress, increases growth hormone and testosteron levels, and prevents injuries.
 All the exercises presented below are compound movements.

 Compound exercise for the legs: Squat – front and back

 One of the three most well-known and effective compound leg exercises are squats.
 The best leg exercises are those that at the same time engage the gluteal muscles to work.
 Nothing will engage them better than extra weight – a barbell.
 You can keep the bar either from the front of the shoulders and arms (so-called front squat) or from the back (back squat).
 The squat with a barbell at the front is technically a bit more difficult, however, it is worth doing both options.
 Both exercises perfectly hit the muscles of the legs, but also strengthen the core muscles of the body, involving a large amount of stabilizing muscles to work.